 There is no on-site registration.
-Online registration and payment is preferred at GeorgiaChess.org.
-Otherwise, mail-in registration and payment can be coordinated with GCA Contact: Ted Wieber, 770-476-5659, trw52@aol.com
+Timely online registration and payment is strongly preferred at GeorgiaChess.org.
+Special mail-in registration and payment or other issues can be coordinated with GCA Contact: Ted Wieber, 770-476-5659, trw52@aol.com.
+Do not hesitate to call or email for clarifications.
+Early communication as to your school's intention to participate is appreciated.